Computer performance: Application performance engineering

 Application Performance Engineering (APE) is a specific methodology within performance engineering designed to meet the challenges associated with application performance in increasingly distributed mobile, cloud and terrestrial IT environments.
 It includes the roles, skills, activities, practices, tools and deliverables applied at every phase of the application lifecycle that ensure an application will be designed, implemented and operationally supported to meet non-functional performance requirements.

 Aspects of performance

 Computer performance metrics (things to measure) include availability, response time, channel capacity, latency, completion time, service time, bandwidth, throughput, relative efficiency, scalability, performance per watt, compression ratio, instruction path length and speed up.
 CPU benchmarks are available.

 Availability

-Availability of a system is typically measured as a factor of its reliability - as reliability increases, so does availability (that is, less downtime).
+Availability of a system is typically measured as a factor of its reliability.
+As reliability increases, so does availability (that is, less downtime).
 Availability of a system may also be increased by the strategy of focusing on increasing testability and maintainability and not on reliability.
-Improving maintainability is generally easier than reliability.
+Improving maintainability is generally easier than improving reliability.
 Maintainability estimates (repair rates) are also generally more accurate.
 However, because the uncertainties in the reliability estimates are in most cases very large, it is likely to dominate the availability (prediction uncertainty) problem, even while maintainability levels are very high.